Benefits of working for South Tyneside Council

 As an employer of choice, we make sure that our employment policies and practices are always up-to date.
-Benefits of working for us include:
+Below you can find a list of benefits of working for us.

 Entitlement to annual leave is dependent upon your job grade, length of service and hours worked.

 The annual leave year starts from the 1st of the month in which you were born and entitlement ranges from 26 to 31 days (after 5 years service) and can range up to 32 days per year for senior posts.

 As well as maternity, adoption, paternity and parental leave, you have access to a range of additional leave benefits including maternity support leave, special leave, compassionate leave and stuck not sick days.

 The Council is committed to promoting work life balance and has many schemes that employees can make use of.
 These include flexi time, flexible working, job sharing and emergency time off work.

 An employee wellbeing survey undertaken in 2021 highlighted that flexible working is important to our employees.
 If your post is deemed suitable for flexi time, you could work between 6am to 10pm, Monday to Friday, subject to agreement with your line manager.